hannah11361/javascript-handlebars-templates-lab/README.md

 2. Create a template with an `id` of `recipe-template`.
 This template should contain the recipe `name` and an "Edit Recipe" link, and render the `recipeDetailsPartial` in step 3.
 Render this template with the recipe data when the user submits the form.
-3. Register a partial called `recipeDetailsPartial` for for the `description` and `ingredients` of the recipe.
+3. Register a partial called `recipeDetailsPartial` for the `description` and `ingredients` of the recipe.
 Create a template with an `id` of `recipe-details-partial` to hold the markup.
 Use the `each` helper to display the collection of `ingredients`.